talaia-labs/python-teos/README.md

 Currently working on updating the software to match [BOLT13 rev1](https://github.com/sr-gi/bolt13).

+If you have any questions or comments regarding the project or watchtowers in general, feel free to reach out on [Slack](https://join.slack.com/t/talaialabs/shared_invite/zt-syx8f3hi-XqurRIIQEm7YHw9I9hK7UA).
 # The Eye of Satoshi (TEOS)

 The Eye of Satoshi is a Lightning watchtower compliant with [BOLT13](https://github.com/sr-gi/bolt13), written in Python 3.